denkungsart/filmmakers-api/docs/actor-profiles.md

 ethnic_background | Array | Contains general ethnicities or heritages of the actor.
-Visibility depends on the setting for `ethnic_appearances` (as described above under _attribute_visibility_). ethnic_background_details | Array | Contains specific ethnicities or heritages of the actor, e.g., specific countries. ethnic_background_description | string | Contains a custom description of ethnicities or heritages entered by the actor. mentioned_in_blog_post_ids | Array | IDs of blog posts in which the profile was mentioned
+Visibility depends on the setting for `ethnic_appearances` (as described above under _attribute_visibility_). ethnic_background_details | Array | Contains specific ethnicities or heritages of the actor, e.g., specific countries. ethnic_background_description | string | Contains a custom description of ethnicities or heritages entered by the actor. about_me | string | This field is dependent on the locale, "de" and "en" are supported. mentioned_in_blog_post_ids | Array | IDs of blog posts in which the profile was mentioned